ohrite/circuit-breakers-2024/presentation.md

 # Cooperative History: Part 1

-## The UK Goes Broke
+## Austerity Strikes Back

-When the UK went bankrupt during the Napoleonic Wars, the existing welfare system fell prey to austerity
+When the UK went bankrupt during the
+Napoleonic Wars, the existing welfare system fell prey to austerity.

 <!--
 One of the most popular theories among the rich was Malthusianism: